By the Way: Accolades

-The information regarding accolades attributed to By the Way is adapted from AcclaimedMusic.net.

 Other accolades

 Tour

 Flea decided that he would finish the album and then quit the band.
 He was still upset over disputes with Frusciante, who he thought was trying to take over the band.
 According to Smith, Flea and Frusciante eventually had a sit-down meeting with each other to air out their differences.
 Frusciante had no idea how Flea was feeling and had no intentions of taking over.
 Flea also credited practicing Vipassanā meditation along with Frusciante for helping the two repair their musical relationship.
 With their problems worked out, the band launched their promo tour to support the album on New York City's Ellis Island.
 Sponsored by the rock radio station K-Rock, the event was titled the "Pep Rally".
 The band performed eight songs from By the Way, as well as tracks from Californication and Blood Sugar Sex Magik in front of 900 contest winners.
 The New York Post declared the show "one of the top concerts of the year."
 The location was chosen in order to reinvigorate lower Manhattan after the September 11 attacks and all proceeds were donated to pertinent charity organizations.
 Immediately following this, the Red Hot Chili Peppers embarked on a world tour to support the album.
 Beginning in Europe, they also played at events such as the Fuji Rock Festival and Coachella Valley Music and Arts Festival in between.
 The band eventually culminated their Europe leg of the tour in February 2003, and commenced the United States leg on May 1.
-The Red Hot Chili Peppers played at Madison Square Garden in New York City on June 3, 2003, to a sold-out crowd and an enthusiastic response from critics.
+The Red Hot Chili Peppers played at Madison Square Garden in New York City on May 20, 2003, to a sold-out crowd and an enthusiastic response from critics.
 Kelefa Sanneh of The New York Times reported that "on Tuesday night, the [Red Hot Chili Peppers] came to Madison Square Garden for an extraordinary two-hour performance ...
 On 'Don't Forget Me', [Flea] strummed chords, while Mr. Frusciante contributed a gorgeous guitar line that bubbled and hissed like some sort of chemical reaction."
 The US leg ended on June 21; the band took a small hiatus before performing at Slane Castle in Ireland on August 23, to a crowd of over 80,000.
 Live at Slane Castle, the result of the concert, would become the Chili Peppers' second live DVD, after Off the Map.